 The holidays from last year and this year are far different from what we e are very much accustomed to.
 But the season is almost upon us, you will notice the difference in the department stores, and in a month or two, you will be hearing those Christmas carols once again.
 Here, we discuss winter home safety.

 Winter Home Safety

 Did you know that according to the US Fire Administration, there are at least more than 400 houses burned down all connected with Christmas Trees?
-As per US CPSC (Consumer Product Safety Commission); hospitals and emergency rooms across the US reports over 12,900 incidents such as cuts, falls, and electrocution from the holiday’s light and decorations.
+As per US CPSC (Consumer Product Safety Commission); hospitals and emergency rooms across the US report over 12,900 incidents such as cuts, falls, and electrocution from the holiday’s lights and decorations.

 So you need to be very careful before you light those Christmas lights and lanterns, and before you cut down a tree; we have to first learn a few tips that you should check out as safety reminders to make sure you and your family will be enjoying this yuletide season.

 There is a total of $18 million in property damage and an average of four deaths recorded between the years 2016 to 2019.
 During the same period, Consumer Product Safety Commission reported about 260 million dollars of property damage at about 130 deaths connected to candle fires.

 Fret not, we have tips so you can still enjoy your eggnogs.

 Here are tips for trees for winter home safety: